 Some people form addictions as a coping mechanism…

-There’s many things we canmindful_psyc_new become addicted to: drugs, alcohol, prescription pills, business, work, shopping, food, gambling and even sex.
+There’s many things we can become addicted to: drugs, alcohol, prescription pills, business, work, shopping, food, gambling and even sex.
 You name it, you can become addicted to it.
 And there are some weird addictions I’ve heard about – Google them!

 In order to treat addiction, we first need to understand it.
 As Gabor Mate says from ‘In the Realm of Hungry Ghosts’, “It is impossible to understand addiction without asking what relief the addict finds, or hopes to find, in the drug or the addictive behaviour”.